Jagannath Mallick: Life and background

 Mallick was born and raised in Mahantypatna, Mangalpur, Jajpur, Orissa.
-He did Bachelor of Arts and higher diploma in Cooperative education at Utkal University, Bhubaneswar.
-He was actively participating in social works and authored several books.
+He earned a Bachelor of Arts and higher diploma in cooperative education at Utkal University, Bhubaneswar.
+He actively participated in social works and authored several books.

 Career

-Mallick was the member of Odisha Legislative Assembly from 1971 to 1994 and has served as cabinet minister from 1978 to 1980 and 1990 to 1994 of the Odisha state when affiliated with Pragati Legislature Party.
+Mallick was a member of Odisha Legislative Assembly from 1971 to 1994 and served as cabinet minister from 1978 to 1980 and 1990 to 1994 of the Odisha state when affiliated with Pragati Legislature Party.
 It was 1999 when he contested first parliamentary elections on Biju Janata Dal's ticket and was elected the parliament member during the thirteenth general elections of India, and remained in office till the term ended.

 Personal life

-Mallick was married to Kalyani Mallick on 7 July 1957 and was blessed with two daughters and one son.
+Mallick was married to Kalyani Mallick on 7 July 1957 and had two daughters and one son.

 Death

-Mallick was suffering with kidney diseases and he was then taken to a private hospital where he remained under medical treatment for some days.
-However, on 7 April 2016, he died in hospital on Sunday due to kidney failure and multiple organ dysfunction.
+Mallick was suffering from kidney disease and was taken to a private hospital where he remained under medical treatment for some days.
+However, on 7 April 2016, he died in hospital due to kidney failure and multiple organ dysfunction.